 Some things I learned in this nutrition unit:

-A western African student never drinks milk but only mixes in powder milk
+A western African student never drinks milk but only mixes powdered milk into things.

-- Lots of my African students from Congo and area love Fufu which is Cassava flour made
+- Many of my African students from Congo and area love Fufu, which is Cassava flour made

 into a kind of bread.

-- Lots of people love plantains and I’ve never had one in my house.
+- A lot of students love plantains and I’ve never had one in my house.

 List of common complaints from ESL students about Canadian Food:

 - too long expiration dates

 James has taught ESL/ELL for many years and was on the CESLM board.